Guide 2 Spyware - Detect & Remove Spyware

 Malware is software (from Malicious Software) that is designed to infiltrate a person's computer system without their informed consent and usually performs activities which the owner of the computer would consider unwanted at best, or downright harmful at worst.

-Some common forms of malware include (note: some programs may fall into more than one category):
+Some common programs that many people classify as malware include (note: some programs may fall into more than one category, and different people use slightly different definitions):

 • Viruses - programs that copy themselves from computer to computer often causing damage along the way.